cal-itp/data-infra/docs/analytics_welcome/overview.md

 (analysts-welcome)=
 # Welcome!

-(WIP)
-Welcome analysts!
+Welcome to the Analysts chapter of our Cal-ITP Data Services documentation!

-Below you will find documentation.
+Here you will be introduced to the resources and best practices that make our analytics team work.

-Keep reading to get started...
+After reading the 'Welcome' section, you will be more familiar with:

-After reading this section, you should be able to:
+* Background on the Cal-ITP project
-* x
+* The members of our team
-* y
+* The meetings, communication channels, and other forms of collaboration that we use

-* z
+After you've read through this section, continue reading through the remaining sections of this chapter for further introduction to the various technical elements required to conduct an end-to-end analysis.